Evaluating the Discoverability of Recommended by Humans on HBO Max

 This was an evaluative research study meant to uncover and assess the discoverability, understandability, and effectiveness of a new content recommendation feature on the HBO Max homepage, Recommended by Humans.

 Two design variations of the component was tested with HBO Max subscribers across the United States.
-Following the conclusion of my internship, these findings informed design decisions and impacted iterations of Recommended by Humans.
+Following the conclusion of my internship, these findings informed design decisions and impacted iterations of Recommended by Humans on the HBO Max homepage for 17.2 million subscribers (as of 2020).

 Role